 Limitations of Symbolic Violence in Explaining Social Reproduction

 For my peers, their English language grades were not deterministic in that they limited or predicted their social advancement.
 There are two limitations to the concept of symbolic violence in English teaching and assessment with respect to the reproduction of social inequalities.
-First, social reproduction is incomplete, as there is evidence of mobility with respect to my peers’ parents’ highest qualification (see Table 1).
+First, social reproduction is incomplete, as there is evidence of intergenerational mobility with respect to my peers’ parents’ highest qualification (see Table 1).
 Even within the scope of the English language, there is room for “social upgrading” (Bourdieu & Passeron, 1990, p.
 156), by “appropriating” and adopting the dominant group’s practices and standards demanded by the assessments (Emirbayer & Desmond, 2015, p.
 254), evident from Dominic’s improvement.

 Second, there are diverse means to make advancements in the field of education, as English proficiency is neither the sole nor the main indicator that enabled my peers to gain an advantage in university admissions.
-Furthermore, one’s English proficiency is not static and it can still evolve (or deteriorate) over time, depending on the extent to which my peers’ careers depend on writing and speaking felicities.
+Furthermore, one’s English proficiency is not static and it can still evolve (or deteriorate) over time, depending on the extent to which my peers’ careers rely on writing and speaking felicities.

 Bourdieu, P. (1986).
 “The forms of capital.”
 In J. Richardson (Ed.), Handbook of theory and research for the sociology of education (pp. 15–29).
 Greenwood Press.